SCSRU/Modules/README.md

 **6. Push to GitHub**
 - This step pushes all changes to GitHub.
 - Here you need to push all your local changes to the remote GitHub repo.
 Use Git Bash, Git GUI, or RStudio and reach if you are new to Git.
   - If you use git bash, on your branch, you stage changes ('git add .' will stage all changes), commit ('git commit -m "\<message\>" ' will commit changes with some message from you), and push ('git push' will push changes to GitHub).
-There may be a comment about creating a branch online when you push, but the code will be given if needed (see next figure).
+There may be a comment about creating a branch online when you push, but the code will be given if needed (see next figure for pushing a branch I made locally called 'fixReadme').
 These steps will get your code online, where you can PR into dev.

   <p align="center"> <img src="./readme_files/git_push_error.png" alt="git push error" width="400"/> </p>